mantidproject/mantid/Code/Mantid/docs/source/interfaces/Indirect_Diffraction.rst

 .. interface:: Diffraction
   :widget: pageDSpaceRebin

-All other instruments are supported through the MSGDiffractionReduction algorithm and share the same set of options:
+All other instruments are supported through the :ref:`MSGDiffractionReduction
+<algm-MSGDiffractionReduction>` algorithm and share the same set of options:

 Sum Files
   If selected the raw files will be summed after they are loaded and the